What is Asian corner betting and how can you maximise your profit from these bets?

 Before we look at Asian corner betting, you need to understand handicaps.

 Sometimes it’s a great idea to add a handicap to one team.
 This is especially worthwhile if there’s a clear favourite heading into a fixture.

+Betting on a clear favourite isn’t very exciting and the odds are generally quite poor meaning less returns for you.
 By adding a handicap on the number of goals scored or corners in our example, it levels the playing field between the two teams.